-Christopher Buckingham is a Chancery Commercial practitioner.
-His work covers a range of specialist practice areas including insolvency, property, probate and trusts.
-In recent years he has been instructed to advise and appear in an array of complex and high value cases (both led and as sole counsel) including claims brought by insolvency office-holders, directors’ disqualification applications and proceedings under the Inheritance (Provision for Family and Dependants) Act 1975.
+Christopher is a Chancery Commercial practitioner and full member of the Society of Trust and Estate Practitioners (STEP).
+His work focuses on property, probate and trusts, and he has considerable expertise in insolvency law.
+In recent years he has been instructed to advise and appear in an array of complex and high value cases (both led and as sole counsel) including proceedings under the Inheritance (Provision for Family and Dependants) Act 1975, the Trusts of Land and Appointment of Trustees Act 1996 and the Insolvency Act 1986.
 He appeared unled for the successful Appellant in the seminal case on mandatory ADR Lomax v Lomax [2019] EWCA Civ 1467; [2019] 1 WLR 6527.

 Christopher has been instructed on a wide range of commercial and chancery disputes, which are often technical and high value in nature.
 Examples of recent work: